txje/Unicycler/README.md

 Unicycler performs an assembly (using SPAdes) of just the Illumina reads.
 It then uses all available sources of information (SPAdes contigs and long read alignments) to resolve repeats in the assembly graph.
 It does this by building 'bridges' between non-repeat contigs using the best path through the assembly graph.

-Essentially, Unicycler is a scaffolder which uses long reads to properly orient Illumina contigs.
-But since it works not on assembled contigs but an assembly _graph_, it can outperform a more naive long read scaffolder.
+Essentially, Unicycler is a scaffolder which uses long reads to properly arrange Illumina contigs.
+But unlike a naive scaffolding tool which operates on assembled _contigs, Unicycler works on an assembly _graph_.
+This gives it much more information to complete assemblies with a very low risk of mistakes.

 ### 1. Read correction

-Unicycler uses SPAdes to perform read error correction before assembling the Illumina reads.
+Unicycler uses SPAdes' built-in read correction step before assembling the Illumina reads.
 This can be disabled with `--no_correct` if your Illumina reads are very high quality or you've already performed read QC.

 ### 2. SPAdes assembly

 <img align="right" src="misc/k-mer_plot.png" width="156" height="179">

-Unicycler uses SPAdes to assembly the Illumina reads into an assembly graph.
+Unicycler uses SPAdes to assemble the Illumina reads into an assembly graph.
 It tries assemblies at a wide range of k-mer sizes, evaluating the graph at each one.
-It chooses the assembly graph which best minimises both contig count and dead end count.
-If the Illumina reads are high quality, it produces an assembly graph with long contigs but few to no dead ends ([more info here](#bad-illumina-reads)).
+It chooses the graph which best minimises both contig count and dead end count.
+If the Illumina reads are good, it produces an assembly graph with long contigs but few to no dead ends ([more info here](#bad-illumina-reads)).

-Unicycler also cleans the SPAdes assembly graphs, filtering out contigs which are very low depth and likely to be due to contamination or errors.
+Unicycler also performs some graph pruning, filtering out contigs which are very low depth.
+Low-level contamination in the Illumina reads should not be a problem for Unicycler.

 ### 3. Multiplicity

-In future steps, Unicycler will scaffold the graph using SPAdes contigs and long reads.
-To do this, it must distinguish between single-copy contigs and collapsed repeats.
+In order to scaffold the graph, Unicycler must distinguish between single-copy contigs and collapsed repeats.
 It does this with a greedy algorithm that takes both read depth and graph connectivity.
 This process finds single-copy contigs not only in the bacterial chromosome but also in plasmids of any read depth.

 <p align="center"><img src="misc/multiplicity.png" alt="Multiplicity assignment" width="700"></p>